Chart Color Schemes

 Barnsley is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Barnsley is around 1,820.
-This reflects an increase of 85 people since the 2021 Census which reported a population of 1,735.
-The current resident population estimate of 1,819 by AreaSearch, based on latest ERP data from ABS (June 2024), and additional validated new addresses since the Census date, contributes to this increase.
-This results in a density ratio of 515 persons per square kilometer.
-Over the past decade, Barnsley has shown resilient growth with a compound annual growth rate of 1.4%, outpacing its SA4 region.
+As of February 2026, the estimated population of the suburb of Barnsley is around 1,820.
+This figure reflects an increase of 85 people since the 2021 Census, which reported a population of 1,735.
+The change is inferred from AreaSearch's estimate of the resident population at 1,819 in June 2024, based on the latest ERP data release by the ABS, and an additional 85 validated new addresses since the Census date.
+This results in a population density ratio of 515 persons per square kilometer.
+Barnsley's growth rate of 4.9% since the census is within 1.0 percentage points of the Rest of NSW's 5.9%, indicating competitive growth fundamentals.
 Natural growth contributed approximately 82.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, using 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a 2021 base year are utilised.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb of Barnsley is expected to grow by 338 persons to 2041, reflecting a gain of 16.5% in total over the 17-year period.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 367 persons to 2041, reflecting a gain of 20.1% in total over the 17-year period.

 Frequently Asked Questions - Population